 The main risks are market risk (comprising price risk, foreign currency risk and interest rate risk), credit risk and liquidity risk.
-Further details are given in Note 24 to the financial statements.
-The principal risks faced by the Company are outlined on pages 11 and 12.
+Further details are given in Note 25 to the financial statements.
+The principal risks faced by the Company are outlined on page 11.